South West Rail Resilience Programme: Plans for an extended rockfall shelter to protect the railway between Dawlish and Holcombe in south Devon

 Plans have been approved to build a 209m extension of the rockfall shelter north of Parsons Tunnel, between Dawlish and Holcombe in south Devon.
 This will help protect trains from falling rocks along this section of railway line that runs close to the cliffs.

-The proposals will see construction starting in August 2021 with the work expected to take around a year to complete.
+The proposals will see construction starting in Autumn 2021 with the work expected to take around a year to complete.